How To Tie A Double Nymph Rig – Complete Step by Step Guide

 attaching the second fly

-Use the same size and type of tippet as in step 2 and the same length.
-To do this, tie your tippet to the hook bend of the point fly using an improved clinch knot.
-This can be tricky since there’s no eye to thread the line through – you can use your finger and then slide it onto the hook bend to tighten the knot.
-Trim the tag for easier casting and secure the knot against the bend.
+You should use the same size and material of tippet as in step 2 and the same length.
+To do this, tie your tippet to the hook bend of the point fly using an improved clinch knot again.

-To finish the setup, tie your dropper fly to the end of the tippet with another improved clinch knot and trim the tag end for smoother casting.
+To finish the setup, tie your dropper fly to the end of the tippet with another improved clinch knot and trim the tag end to make it easier to cast with.

-In order to effectively catch fish with a double nymph rig setup, your flies need to reach the depth where the trout are feeding.
-If you’re using weighted flies with a tungsten head or bead head, you might already have sufficient weight.
+To catch fish with a two-fly nymph rig setup, you need the flies to get down to where the trout are feeding.
+Now if you’re using weighted flies with say a tungsten head or bead head, you might have enough weight to get down to the fish.

-However, the need to add weight to your double nymph rig depends on the river you’re fishing.
-If the water is high and fast, adding some weight in the form of split shot or putty above the leader to tippet knot could be beneficial.
+Whether you need to add weight to your double nymph rig depends on the river you’re fishing.
+If the water is high and fast, adding some weight in the form of split shot or putty above the leader-to-tippet knot is a good idea.

 Add a strike indicator

-• Opt for flies that are weighted enough to avoid using split shot as it will make the rig easier to cast.
+• Pick flies that are weighted enough to avoid using split shots, as it will make the rig easier to cast

-• Ensure to trim the tags so they don’t snag each other on your cast.
+• Make sure to trim the tags so they don’t catch each other on your cast

-• Test all your knots to make sure they’re sturdy and reliable.
+• Test all your knots to make sure they’re strong

-• Here is a helpful video showing you how to tie the two-fly setup mentioned above.
+• Here is a video showing you how to tie the two-fly setup above

-Fish a double nymph rig the same way you’d fish with a single nymph, but pay extra attention to your cast.
-Maintain a high rod angle and keep your rod and line separate to avoid hooking them together on your forward and back cast.
+It would be best if you fished a double nymph rig like you fish a setup with a single nymph, but pay more attention to your cast.
+Make sure your rod angle stays high and close to you, and try to make some space between the rod and line so that they don’t hook each other on your forward and back cast.

-Once your flies are in the water, let them drift naturally and keep an eye on your strike indicator for any signs of a trout bite.
-Ensure the nymphs are at the right depth.
-If you’re hooking the bottom too often or not catching fish, adjust your strike indicator.
+Once your flies are in the water, let them drift naturally, paying attention to your strike indicator in case a trout bites.
+Make sure the nymphs are at the right depth.
+Adjust your strike indicator if you’re hooking the bottom too often or not catching fish.

-Rigging a double dry fly follows the same process outlined above, but you can stop at Step 4.
-There’s no need for additional weight when fishing your dry flies.
-Use a floatant such as Gink to keep your flies on the surface.
-You can also apply some to your tippet to prevent it from dragging the flies underwater.
+To rig a double dry fly, you do the exact same process we described above, but you should stop at Step 4 as you don’t need any weight to fish your dry flies.
+You should add some floating material, such as Gink, to your flies so they stay on the surface, and you can even add some to your tippet to stop it from dragging the flies underwater.

 How do you stop droppers from tangling